 Public Transit and Transit Fellow Program

 Public transit is a particular focus of the transportation specialization.
 The Department of Urban and Regional Planning offers a Transit Fellow Program in partnership with the Florida Department of Transportation.
 You can visit our Transit Fellow webpage to learn more about this exciting cooperative internship program.

 Students specializing in transportation planning must take both of the following courses:

 - URP 5711 Transportation Planning Process

 Students must also complete one additional course from the following list:

 Prospective students should contact the department’s academic program specialist for more information about the transportation planning specialization.
 Current students should consult the graduate student handbook for more details about specialization and degree requirements.

-Recent transportation graduates have found employment at: Cambridge Systematics, CDM Smith, Citilabs, Federal Highway Administration, Florida Department of Transportation, URS Corporation, Pace Transit, Charlottesville (VA) MPO, and many other firms and agencies in the private and public sector.
+Recent transportation graduates have found employment at Cambridge Systematics, CDM Smith, Citilabs, Federal Highway Administration, Florida Department of Transportation, URS Corporation, Pace Transit, Charlottesville (VA) MPO, and many other firms and agencies in the private and public sectors.

 Transportation Research at FSU